CS232-Labs/lab1-2023/README.md

     6. Yellow (R+G)
     7. Green (G)
 2. Above sequence should be followed on repeat
-3. You are allowed to use 3 D-flip flops along with NOT gate and any 3 2-input logic gates and RGB-LED component (see IO section)
+3. You are allowed to use 3 D-flip flops along with a single NOT gate and any 3 2-input logic gates and RGB-LED component (see IO section)
 4. Save the final file as `q3.dig`

 You don't even need a NOT gate :)